 Over Your Head

 And my personal favorite wave story; the fellow rider enters a corner way too fast, in over their head and drifts into my lane.
-We go to the brakes hard and dive towards the white line.
+I go to the brakes hard and dive towards the white line.
 Seemingly unaffected, the bike on the edge of out-of-control, offers a wave.
 This has happened far many more times than you might think.

 If you are unable to keep your motorcycle inside the limits of your lane, the last thing you need to be worried about is waving.
 Slow the hell down, get your eyes up and stay on the road.
 When you invade our lane and cause us to evade you, you have violated the motorcycling brotherhood.
 If this happens, we don't even care if we get an apologetic wave.
 Just go.